DataDeveloper7865/WGUFinal/README.md

 # WGUFinal

 Full stack application written in node.js with React and Bootstrap on the front-end.
-Backend uses sequelize as the object relational mapper (ORM) and stores in a MySQL instance running on google cloud.
+Backend uses the express framework, sequelize as the object relational mapper (ORM) and stores persistent data in a MySQL instance running on google cloud.
 Application was deployed on my personal google cloud platform using app engine.
 The front-end and back-end were deployed on separate services.

 The application is basically a CRUD (create, read, update, and delete operations) application.
 The idea is that a department, company, organization, or whatever